 The Governor’s powers were substantial, he retained the command of the defense, could assent or veto legislation, summon Parliament, dissolve the elective chamber select ministers, formulate legislation and administer law.

 At the start of the new State there was no money in the kitty.
+It was receiving most of its money from land sales, but government expenditure was twice as high.
 In 1861 the Queensland Government had begun large-scale public borrowing, which was needed to finance not only public buildings such as Parliament House but also railways, roads, bridges, telegraphs and immigration.
 For example in 1864, a loan of £30,000 was raised for the new parliamentary building and an Act was passed providing for this to be supplemented by the sale of Crown lands within Brisbane.
 The financial crisis of 1866 further exacerbated the situation.

 While the Treasury was empty, Queensland most valuable asset was land.
 August Gregory was appointed at the Sate’s first Surveyor General and his task was to oversee the land surveying activities that formed the basis of the land sale activities.
 While there was no corruption involved he did favour the demands of the squatters rather than those of the small landholders.
 This would remain an area of conflict for several decades.

 There was no Parliament Building and it were the old convict barracks in Queen Street that were used for that purpose.
 The building was already used by pro-Governor Wickham and several government offices resided in this building, including the Supreme Court.
 Significant renovations were undertaken in 1860 fitting for the use by the Parliament.

 There was also an ongoing conflict regarding the Governments Garden a left over from the convict era was.
 In 1859 they had been set aside for the Botanical Gardens.
 In following years there were numerous conflicts over this site as Brisbane Municipality Council (BMC) wanted to use it for development, however the State didn’t budge so we can now still enjoy it.